Welcome to Volume 9 of Executed to Suppress His Message.

 1) The chief priests never sought help from Judas.
 Instead, Matthew 26:14-16 tell us that Judas approached the Jewish authorities on his own initiative, offering to betray Jesus.

-2) Why did Jesus choose a Jewish apostle that would betray Him?
+2) Why did Jesus choose a Jewish apostle to betray Him?
 And keep that question in mind, because it’s key to unraveling the mystery of why the Lord chose Judas as an apostle;

 3) Why did the prophet Zechariah write about a man accepting 30 pieces of silver to betray Jesus, more than 500 years before Judas was born?
 (Zechariah 11:12-13);